PriyaranjanKS/FusionDevBlogs/_posts/2024-07-13-Copilot-Dataverse.md

 ## Step 1: Setting Up Your Environment

 Before you start creating the copilot, ensure you have the following prerequisites:
-- Microsoft Copilot Studio access.
+- **Microsoft Copilot Studio** access.
-- Dataverse environment with your enterprise data.
+- **Dataverse** environment with your enterprise data.

 ## Step 2: Preparing Your Data in Dataverse

 Ensure your Dataverse instance contains all necessary information about medications, including unit prices, generic names, effects on pre-existing conditions, etc. We have created a Dataverse table with the below fields:
-- ProductName
+- Medicine Name
-- ProductDescription
+- Medicine Description
-- GenericName
+- Generic Name
-- EffectedPreConditions
+- Medicine is FDA Approved
-- UnitPrice
+- Unit Price

 ![Dataverse Table](\images\04_CopilotUsingDataverse\1.png)